jessepav/lacygoill-wiki-backup/C/glossary.md

 ---

-Here is the list of some operators in descending order of precedence:
+Here is a list of some operators in descending order of precedence:

     ┌───────────┬────────────────────────┬─────────────────────────┐
     │ Symbol(s) │ Name                   │ Associativity           │